QuantEcon/lecture-python.myst/lectures/mccall_q.md

 The Q-learning algorithm  invokes a statistical learning model to learn about these things.

-Statistical learning often comes down to some version of least squares, and it will here too.
+Statistical learning often comes down to some version of least squares, and it will be here too.

 Any time we say _statistical learning_, we have to say what object is being learned.